Bashkir phonology: Dialectal varieties

 The geographical distribution of Bashkir dialects.
 Yellow shows northwestern, green shows eastern and pink shows southern dialects.
-Note that some dialects are present outside Bashkortostan, most notably eastern dialect, that is spoken mostly in Chelyabinsk and Kurgan oblasts (historical Argayash and Yalan cantons).
+Note that some dialects are present outside Bashkortostan, most notably eastern dialect, that is spoken mostly in Chelyabinsk and Kurgan oblasts (historical Arğayaş and Yalan cantons).

 Bashkir language has 3 dialect groups: northwestern, southern and eastern.
-The standart language is based on southern and eastern dialects.
+The standard language is based on southern and eastern dialects.
 All dialects are mutually intelligible, with some slight differences in phonology and sometimes in vocabulary.

 The northwestern dialects are considered by most Tatar linguists to form a dialect continuum with Tatar language.
 The southern dialects are considered by some Bashkir linguists to form a dialect continuum with Nogai and Kazakh languages.

 Northwestern dialects

 The northwestern Bashkir dialect is subject to intense debate over its status as a dialect of Bashkir or Tatar languages, and the debates are a source of confusion in the education system in the region.

-There are very few differences between standart Bashkir and Tatar languages.
+There are very few differences between standard Bashkir and Tatar languages.
 The most prominent differences in phonology are the following: